 Portal til underretning af giftkontrolcentre

-Currently, only Germany and Estonia are accepting submissions made through the ECHA Submission portal.
+Currently, Germany, Estonia, Denmark, Lithuania and Slovenia are accepting submissions made through the ECHA Submission portal.

 According to Annex VIII to the CLP Regulation, submissions have to be made in the official languages of the Member States where the mixture is placed on the market, unless the Member State has specified otherwise.